 Place in a spot that gets a decent amount of sun, but not too much direct sunlight.
 A South facing spot with no shade, or a North facing spot with no sun should be avoided.
 You are looking for a combination of the two 'part shady'.

 The relatively small amount of water in a mini pond will warm up very quickly, giving the creatures living in it an unwelcome hot tub if you're not careful.
 Equally your pond plants and the wildlife living in it need some sunlight to survive and photosynthesize.

 You can either dig a hole in the ground and sink your pond, or sit on the top of the ground.
 This may depend on the attractiveness of your selected pond vessel!
 If you do sink your pond, leave a lip of 1cm proud of the surface so that ground dwelling insects don’t fall in.

-If you have young children, place somewhere that is safe for them either out of reach or if you do place low, look to invest in some pond safety netting for the top.
+If you have young children, place somewhere that is safe for them either out of reach or if you do place low, look to invest in some widely available pond safety netting for the top.

 I found a spot of dappled shade and hefted the very heavy sink into the correct position (whilst being sure to engage my core).
 I used an old piece of concrete slab underneath to make sure that the sink was level-ish.

 Step 3: Line The Base Of Your Pond